The SaaS Pricing Guide You Need To Achieve Maximum Revenue

 Tiered Pricing

-Tiered pricing models are some of the most popular among SaaS business owners.
-A tiered pricing strategy offers a number of different packages to customers.
-The packages may provide access to various product features or be based on the number of seats and usage, each priced differently.
-The number of tiers can vary across businesses, but most often, it’s low, middle, and high price points.
-Developer of software products Hubspot uses this model.
+A tiered pricing strategy offers a number of different packages to customers, providing access to various product features or number of seats and usage, each priced differently.

 Tiered Pricing: Pros and Cons

-Here, you can cater to multiple buyer personas, from low users to heavier.
-The customer chooses what suits them best.
-You don’t undercharge customers or raise prices based on what they are willing to pay, and it’s easy to upsell for increased MRR (Monthly Recurring Revenue) since when a customer reaches the limits of their monthly fee plan, they can then upgrade.
+You don’t undercharge customers or raise prices based on what they are willing to pay, and it’s easy to upsell for increased MRR (Monthly Recurring Revenue).
+When customers reach the limits of their monthly fee plan, they can then upgrade.

-But too many pricing tier choices can become confusing and difficult for a customer.
-From the business side, offering too many options can make pricing overly complicated.
 It’s worth noting that if you have any heavy users, you can’t collect any extra revenue from them past a certain point.

 Tiered Pricing Examples: